web-platform-tests/wpt/docs/_running-tests/custom-runner.md

----
-layout: page
-title: Writing Your Own Runner
+# Writing Your Own Runner
----

 Most test runners have two stages: finding all tests, followed by executing them (or a subset thereof).